QuickBooks HelpQuickBooksHelpIntuit

 See the current tax rates and Personal Allowances set by HMRC.

-The Estimated Income Tax feature can be found in the Taxes menu.
-We're going to continue expanding on this feature to cater for different business requirements.
-However, as of now, the feature works best for sole traders who don't have any disallowable expenses.
+The Estimated Income Tax feature is in the Taxes menu.
+We're working on improving it for different business needs.
+Right now, it's best for sole traders without disallowable expenses.

 What if my income is over £100,000?

-QuickBooks will calculate your estimated income tax based on HMRC's guide, whereby your personal allowance decreases by £1 for every £2 that your adjusted net income is above £100,000.
-If you earn £125,140 or more, you pay Income Tax on everything and there's no tax-free allowance.
+QuickBooks calculates your estimated income tax based on HMRC's guide.
+Your personal allowance decreases by £1 for every £2 that your adjusted net income is above £100,000.
+If you earn £125,140 or more, you pay Income Tax on everything without any tax-free allowance.

 For more information on income over £100,000, visit HMRC's website.